quicwg/ops-drafts/draft-ietf-quic-manageability.md

-The content of QUIC Initial packets are encrypted using Initial Secrets, which are derived from a per-version constant and the client's destination connection ID; they are therefore observable by any on-path device that knows the per-version constant; we therefore these as visible in our illustration.
+The content of QUIC Initial packets are encrypted using Initial Secrets, which are derived from a per-version constant and the client's destination connection ID; they are therefore observable by any on-path device that knows the per-version constant; we therefore consider these as visible in our illustration.
 The content of QUIC Handshake packets are encrypted using keys established during the handshake, and are therefore not visible.